Author James Solheim's Presentations for Kids

 My books are about subjects with the highest child appeal while secretly broadening kids’ minds and experience.
-It’s Disgusting—and We Ate It (from Simon & Schuster and the Houghton Mifflin Harcourt Reading Program) explores Earth’s wackiest foods as seen through a kid’s imagination, while highlighting the fun in math, geography, poetry, science, and more.
+My books Eat Your Woolly Mammoths (from HarperCollins) and It’s Disgusting—and We Ate It (from Simon & Schuster) explore Earth’s wackiest foods as seen through a kid’s imagination, while highlighting the fun in math, geography, poetry, science, and more.

 Grandmas Are Greater Than Great (from Greenwillow/HarperCollins) explores history without ever mentioning the subject—through twelve generations of grandmotherly love.
 Kids learn about how tiny caring gestures grow and spread exponentially throughout time.

 If you’re an educator, a librarian, or a parent reading to your child, your work is urgent.
 Kids need goals, and they need to read for fun to develop their minds and find out about goals.
 My presentations complement your work and bring out the fun in learning, increasing the likelihood of kids’ success through enthusiasm.

 Math Is Everywhere Blog Interview with Kaitlyn Sanchez at kaitlynleannsanchez.com/blog/

 Friday, June 11, 2021, at 9 a.m.
 Central Time

 All About Books Interview on NPR/Nebraska Public Media Podcast at https://nebraskapublicmedia.org/en/series-media/all-about-books-audio/standalone-audio-15890/eat-your-woolly-mammoths-by-james-solheim-50018558/

 Bookworm Bookstore, Omaha.
 Online and in-person book signing for Children's Book Week and Mother's Day, with activity party! https://www.bookwormomaha.com/event/james-solheim-will-sign-eat-your-woolly-mammoths